There are people that enjoy working by themselves, and there are others that thrive in working with others.

 The key is to let the employee be an introvert or extrovert, while as a manager, you should provide equal opportunity.
 If you have a meeting, and would like some feedback from everyone on the team, extroverts are likely to provide answers during the meeting.
 Take the initiative to seek introverted employees after the meeting and speak to them one on one.
 Or send them a follow up message to see if they have anything to add.
 It's more likely that they’ll voluntarily provide you with an answer in an environment their comfortable in!

 “Extroverts might be the loudest ones in the room, but that doesn’t mean that their ideas should be taken by default." - Jacob Shriar, Office Vibe

 Being an introvert does not mean that the individual’s work is not as good as an extrovert, and being an extrovert doesn't mean you're loud and obnoxious.
-As an restaurant owner, its crucial to understand your employees, to help them succeed and to optimize your labor!
+As a business owner, its crucial to understand your employees, to help them succeed and to optimize your labor!

 Employers must have the ability to identify the type of employee they have, and actively participate to aid in their success in the workplace.

 “In the labor numbers, we were reporting about a $300 to $400 difference than what we were getting through Push!”